-Job postings, including information on student employment, can be accessed on our website at www.princeton.edu/se.
+Job postings, along with other student employment information, can be accessed on our website at www.princeton.edu/se.

 Federal Work-Study Program

 Many students awarded jobs as part of their financial aid package are assigned to the Federal Work-Study Program, with the federal government providing 75 percent of their wages.
 To be eligible for this program, students must be: